Scenic Rim

 Mummy and Joey (video)

 It’s so dry now, the roos come very close, looking for things to eat.
 They’ve started to eat my roses.
 A lady who runs a nursery in Beaudesert said they’re eating everything at the moment, not just roses.
-I don’t mind.
-They can eat anything in my garden if it helps them to keep going.… Continue reading
+I don’t… Continue reading

 -